SciML/ColPrac/README.md

 *   **Floating point numerical details:** The specific floating point values may change at any time.
 Users should rely only on approximate accuracy, numerical stability, or statistical properties, not on the specific bits computed.
 *   **New exports**: Adding a new export is never considered breaking.
 However, one should consider carefully before exporting a commonly used name that might clash with an existing name (especially, if clashing with `Base`).
 *   **New supertypes**:
     *   A new supertype may be added to an existing hierarchy.
-That is, changing `A &lt;: B` to `A &lt;: B &lt;: C` or `A &lt;: C &lt;: B`.
+That is, changing `A <: B` to `A <: B <: C` or `A <: C <: B`.
 This includes adding a supertype to something without one, i.e. with supertype `Any`.
     *   A `Union` constant may be replaced by an abstract type that covers all elements of the union.
-*   **Changes to the string representation: **The output of `print`/`string` or `show`/`repr` on a type may change at any time.
+*   **Changes to the string representation:** The output of `print`/`string` or `show`/`repr` on a type may change at any time.
 Users should not depend on the exact text, but rather on the meaning of the text.
 Changing the string representation often breaks downstream packages tests, because it is hard to write test-cases that depend only on meaning (though unit tests with mocking can be shielded from this kind of breaking).

 (This guidance on non-breaking changes is inspired by [https://www.tensorflow.org/guide/versions](https://www.tensorflow.org/guide/versions).)